 Why plan a road trip?

 Greece is full of tourists in summer and unfortunately, this means that almost every accommodation will be fully booked in July and August.
 Although it is amazing to just get in your car and start exploring, in summer in Greece this would end up in you sleeping in your car almost every night.
-So unless you have the freedom of a camper or tent, I recommend you to prepare a road trip in Greece.
+So unless you have the freedom of a camper or tent, I recommend you to prepare a road trip in Greece during the summer.
 Plan and book before you go.

 How to know where to go?